jd78/express-cached-ldap/README.md

 }));
 ```

+If the user is not authorized, a response status 401 will be sent or an error page will be rendered (see configuration).

 ## Configuration

 The configuration requires ldapUrl, baseDN, ldapUsername and ldapPassword.
-There are some additional parameters that can be added:
+There are some optional parameters that can be added:
 - groups, array of strings that check if the users is in the given groups;
 - ttl, cache expiration in seconds, the default is 1800 (30 min).
 Pass 0 for unlimited;
 - cacheCheckPeriod, delete cache check interval in seconds, the default is 600 (10 min).
 Pass 0 for no check.
+- unauthorizedView, renders the specified view instead of send back a 401 error status.

 ```js
 app.use(ldap({